surfer1225/clean_architecture/README.md

 Essentially: software is composed of sequence, selection, iteration, and indirection.
 Nothing more, nothing less.

-## Chapter 7 - 11 Design Principles:
+## Chapter 7 - 11: Design Principles
 #### Goal of the principle is to create mid-level software structures that:
 - tolerate change
 - easy to understand